tnhu/kanji/README.md

 Kanji's design philosophy:

 1. HTML and CSS first.
 A web component starts with its viewable presentation.
 Even with JavaScript disabled, users are able to view the content.
 JavaScript involves only when needed.
-2. Event bindings among DOM elements and JavaScript handlers should not be verbosed and painful.
+2. Event bindings among DOM elements and JavaScript handlers should not be verbose and painful.
 3. A component should be an isolated piece of software.
 Components interact with other components by events, not APIs.

 Kanji is tiny.
 When being minimized and gziped, standalone version is about 1K, full version including dependencies (without jQuery) is less than 2K.